PRB Overview

 Little Rock, Arkansas 72201

-Arkansas law requires local fire and police pension funds considering an increase in their benefits to process such requests through the Arkansas Fire and Police Pension Review Board (PRB).
-The PRB accepts benefit increase requests as late as September 30th.
-If the PRB does not receive all required items, including payment for the benefit increase valuation, by the September 30th date, the Local Plan will be required to wait until the following calendar year to proceed with a benefit increase request.
-The following steps will assist a Local Plan that is considering a benefit increase.
-PRB Rules 2 and 4 provide greater details on benefit increases (see PRB Rules).
+Arkansas law requires a locally administered local fire or police pension plan to process benefit increase requests through the Arkansas Fire and Police Pension Review Board (PRB).
+The PRB accepts benefit increase requests from April 1st through September 30th.
+If the PRB does not receive all required items, including payment for the benefit increase valuation fee, by the September 30th date, the Local Plan will be required to wait until the following calendar year to proceed with the request.
+The following steps provide guidance for a benefit increase request.

 Upcoming PRB Events